cyberthirty/cyberthirty.github.io/_posts/2024-09-25-tryhackme-cheese_ctf.md

 ---
 title: "TryHackMe: Cheese CTF"
+description: This blog will introduce you guide on creating various types of graphs in Python using the Matplotlib library.
 author: cyberthirty
 categories: [TryHackMe]
 tags: [web, portspoofing, sqli, lfi, rce, ssh, service, timer, suid, sudo]